Hurtado ousts incumbent Vidak in 14th state Senate race

 Incumbent David Valadao, R-Hanford, beat Democratic challenger TJ Cox in the race for the 21st Congressional District seat.

-As of 11:14 p.m., the three-term congressman and dairyman had 56 percent of the vote, while Cox, an engineer and small businessman from Fresno, had 44 percent with 369 of 520 precincts reporting.
+The three-term congressman and dairyman had 53.7 percent of the vote, while Cox, an engineer and small businessman from Fresno, had 46.3 percent.

 In the June primary, Valadao beat Cox by a nearly 28-point margin in a district where Democrats enjoy a 16-point registration advantage.